Complex Regional Pain Syndrome/ Reflex Sympathetic Dystrophy

 Can Vaccines Cause Complex Regional Pain Syndrome (CRPS)?

-It’s not entirely clear why injuries and vaccines trigger CRPS only some of the time.
+It’s not entirely clear why injuries and vaccines trigger CRPS only of the time.
 However, what doctors do know is that CRPS is a lot like a food allergy.
 When you eat a food you’re allergic to, your immune system overreacts to something harmless and causes you pain or discomfort.
 The same is true for CRPS: Your nervous system randomly overreacts to a simple injury or vaccine, causing you to feel a lot more pain than you should.

 A Look at the Research Linking CRPS and Vaccines